statycc/loop-fission/README.md

 **Other directories and files**

-* `fission` non-parallelized versions of programs after applying loop fission.
+* `fission/` non-parallelized versions of programs after applying loop fission.

 * `headers/` directory contains the original header files from PB/C suite, moved to a separate directory for purposes of sharing.